aksommerville/fullmoon3/README.md

 - [ ] Ride broom and turn during neighbor screen transition, image gets doubled.
 - [ ] Songs dropping notes or something.
 - [ ] Wasm build exports like every function, dozens or hundreds of them.
 Find out how to pare that down.
+- [ ] Header Play and Sound toggles not keyboard-accessible.